hello-robot/stretch_tutorials/ros1/example_4.md

 	rate.sleep()
 ```

 This loop is a fairly standard rospy construct: checking the `rospy.is_shutdown()` flag and then doing work.
-You have to check `is_shutdown()` to check if your program should exit (e.g. if there is a `Ctrl-c` or otherwise).
+You have to check `is_shutdown()` to check if your program should exit (e.g. if there is a `Ctrl+c` or otherwise).
 The loop calls `rate.sleep()`, which sleeps just long enough to maintain the desired rate through the loop.